tmtxt/tmtxt.github.com/_drafts/2017-11-01-microservices.md

 itself but also the fixer workers.
 Sometimes the fixer workers cause data inconsistency more serious because they don’t follow the updated schema.

-## The problem of logging and tracing/debugging
+# The problem of Error Handling, Logging, Tracing and Debugging

+## Cross-services Error handling

 Tracing and debugging errors in Microservices are really a nightmare if you don’t spend time building and setting up the tools around it.
 The most significant problem is to find the root cause